loyola-chicago-english/graduate-handbook/handbook.md

 Students in the M.A. program complete course requirements and a qualifying exam.
 The authoritative statement of program requirements is the university's [Academic Catalog](https://catalog.luc.edu/graduate-professional/graduate-school/arts-sciences/english/english-ma/#curriculumtext)
+Full instructions on the M.A.
+Exam are supplied in the [Appendix](#phd-exam-full-instructions).

 ## Time Limits